On October 12th, two days after he turned 12 months old, my little boy stopped nursing. He went on a nursing strike.

 Either way, I am in hell.
 I miss nursing.
 I miss the quiet intimacy and sweet snuggling.
 At first he wouldn’t even snuggle with me which was excruciating, but now I am getting my snuggles back.
 In fact, he just fell asleep on me for the first time in months.
 It was absolutely delicious.
 Folded in half, his little head on my chest, his little hand on my tummy.
 I could have stayed there like that for hours.
 But I got cold, because I was trying to do skin to skin with him to lure him back to my milk jugs.
 I try this suggested method all day long.
 If you have twenty five cents and like peep shows, drive by my house.
 It’s like Vegas in here.

 As I was sitting there in the kangaroo cuddle position, I was thinking about a concept in my friend Donna Ellenbogen’s Family Wellness Solutions model called “loss of control”.
 In a nutshell experiencing any type of loss of control – sucks because you lose control.
 You cannot control the situation.
 And this freaking sucks.
 You feel helpless.

 Now here we are once again.
 My little hoodlum is dictating something I can’t do anything about and I hate hate hate it.
 I feel so rejected.
-I don’t understand how something so loved by him can be cut off so abruptly.
+But also, I don’t understand how something so loved by him can be cut off so abruptly.
 Doen’t he miss it as much as I do?

-So where does this leave me?
 Besides doing all the stuff I find on the internet and following all the advice I’m given, I’ve decided my only choice is to give myself a deadline and then call it.
 I’ve decided on waiting 40 days and 40 nights in the spirit of my ancestors.
 So on November 21st, 2014 I will pull the plug (of my pump) and reward myself for giving 150% in this effort.

 For the love of G-d, cross the picket line!